sigasi/sigasi_insights/content/releasenotes/sigasi-4.10.md

 On December 18 we released Sigasi Studio 4.10.2.
 This release fixes a regression with the external toolchain feature that was introduced in 4.10.1.

+# Sigasi Studio 4.10.3 point release

+On Januari 29 we released Sigasi Studio 4.10.3.
+This release fixes the following reported issues:

+* High memory usage when using parameterized classes in SystemVerilog
+* A bug where Sigasi Studio would always try to connect to port 4444 on multiuser systems

 Thanks for all the bug reports and enabling Talkback.